dman777/Documentation-For-Sharing-Images/save_image.rst

 3) Create a image off of the new server.
 This will be your newly saved image that is a copy of the shared image!

 It is recommended to spawn another server off of the new image that you just created to test it(again) and make sure it is good(as you did on step #2).
 It never hurts to be extra carefull and to make sure there were no issues.
 If everything went correctly, then you have a image that is a copy of the shared image!
-This image you wil keep even if the producer decides to remove the image he/she is sharing with you.
+This image you will keep even if the producer decides to remove the image he/she is sharing with you.